OWelton-Rosie/wca-profile-link-shortener/README.md

 This program is dependent on the <a href="https://github.com/thewca/wca.link">wca.link</a> program.

 ## Licensing
-Anyone can use this program and it's code for free.
+Anyone can use this program and its code for free.
 Please review the terms in the <a href="https://github.com/OWelton-Rosie/wca-profile-link-shortener/blob/main/LICENSE">license</a>.